-The Company is subject to MCIT which is computed at 1% and 2% in 2021 and 2020, respectively, of gross income net of allowable deductions, as defined under the tax regulations, or to RCIT, whichever is higher.
-No MCIT was recognized in 2021 and 2020 the RCIT was higher than MCIT in those years.
+The Company is subject to MCIT which is computed at 1% in 2022 and 2021, of gross income net of allowable deductions, as defined under the tax regulations, or to RCIT, whichever is higher.
+No MCIT was recognized in 2022 and 2021 as the RCIT was higher than MCIT in those years.

-In 2021 and 2020, the Company opted to claim itemized deductions in computing for its income tax due.
+In 2022 and 2021, the Company opted to claim itemized deductions in computing for its income tax due.